bernizt/electron-example-ftp-client/README.md

 - List files from an FTP directory
 - Upload a file to an FTP directory by dropping it into the application window

-I also prepared a "Quick introduction to Electron" presentation which can be found [here](https://slides.com/bernatzaragozatravieso/electronintro)
+This example was accompanied by a quick introdution to Electron presentation, which can be found [here](https://slides.com/bernatzaragozatravieso/electronintro).

 ## Scripts

 Run and compile the example with the following scripts (same as [electron-webpack-quick-start](https://github.com/electron-userland/electron-webpack-quick-start)).
-An FTP server command is also avaiable, to test the application, in development.
+An FTP server command is also available for testing purposes.

 ```bash
 # run application in development mode